What to Do if Your Workers' Comp Claim is Denied in SC

 In general, any person who is involved in a workplace accident should take the following measures:

-How an Attorney Can Help Appeal a Denied Claim
+Let Our Attorneys Help You Appeal a Denied Workers Comp Claim

 When your claim has been denied, an experienced workers’ compensation lawyer will be able to determine why the claim was denied and how to help you move forward.
 The attorney will be able to handle all the legal legwork that goes into representation for any hearing and appeals that follow.